MicrosoftDocs/quantum-docs/articles/contributing-pull-requests.md

 ## How to make a pull request ##

 There are two main ways to make a pull request.

-For small changes that only affect a single file, the GitHub web interface can be used to make a pull request entirely online.
+- For small changes that only affect a single file, the GitHub web interface can be used to make a pull request entirely online.
 You can access the GitHub web interface by:

-- Navigating to the file in the GitHub repository and selecting the edit icon.
+  - Navigating to the file in the GitHub repository and selecting the edit icon, or
   - Navigating to the public-facing documentation page on *docs.microsoft.com* and selecting the edit icon.
 For more information, see [Quick edits to documentation](https://docs.microsoft.com/contribute/#quick-edits-to-documentation).
--
-For more complicated contributions, it's most often easier to clone the repository to your local computer to prepare for a pull request first.
+- For larger contributions, it's usually easier to *fork* the repository and *clone* it to your local computer to submit pull request.
+For a step-by-step guide on how to fork and clone a local repository, see [Set up Git repository locally for documentation](https://docs.microsoft.com/contribute/get-started-setup-local).

 <!--
 ### Using the Web Interface ###